 Table Of Contents

 When determining requirements, we want to strike the right balance between being prepared and being agile.
-In other words, the bare minimum effort needed to get started building a great product.
+In other words, the bare minimum effort that is needed to start building a great product.

 This article should help you create a requirements document that straddles the line between concise and precise.